algolia/firestore-algolia-search/README.md

 #### Details

 Use this extension to index your Cloud Firestore data to Algolia and keep it synced.
-The extension is applied and configured on a Firestore [collection](https://firebase.google.com/docs/firestore/data-model#collections).
+The extension is applied and configured on a Firestore [collection](https://firebase.google.com/docs/firestore/data-model#collections) or [subcollection](https://firebase.google.com/docs/firestore/data-model#subcollections).

 This extension listens for changes on the specified collection.
 If you add a [document](https://firebase.google.com/docs/firestore/data-model#documents), the extension indexes it as a [record in Algolia](https://www.algolia.com/doc/faq/basics/what-is-a-record/).
 The extension only indexes the fields defined in the extension configuration and uses the [document Id](https://firebase.google.com/docs/firestore/manage-data/add-data#add_a_document) as the Algolia [object Id](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/#using-unique-object-identifiers).